African All Stars Transfer News & Rumours: Bayern Munich plot €100m bid for Napoli’s Osimhen

 The European giants have shown interest in the Nigeria international after blistering form that has seen him score nine goals in 10 matches across all competitions this season.

-The 22-year-old moved to the Serie A in September 2020 and he has four years left in his contract.
+The 22-year-old moved to the Serie A in September 2020 and he has four years left on his contract.

 Editors' Picks